EPO designated or elected

 Time limit

-This payment is calculated on the basis of any claims amended in response to the R161(1) EPC (R162(3) EPC).
+This payment is calculated based on any amended claims in response to R161(1) EPC (R162(3) EPC).

 Waiver of receipt of R162 EPC

-- filed amendments in response to the written opinion of the ISA (or the SISA or IPEA, as applicable);
+• have filed amendments in response to the written opinion of the ISA (or the SISA or IPEA, as applicable);

-- paid the necessary claim fees.
+• paid the necessary claims official fees.

 Automatic debiting